centreon/centreon-documentation/versioned_docs/version-23.10/reporting/generate-reports.md

  - US English

-The icon on the right of the selection menu allows you to refresh the list of available report languages in the case you want to add translation by yourself
+The icon on the right of the selection menu allows you to refresh the list of available report languages in the case you want to add a translation yourself

 #### Scheduling

-A job can be executed in 3 different ways: immediately, scheduled for later or in a cyclic way.
+A job can be executed in three different ways: immediately, scheduled for later, or in a cyclic way.

 **Immediate execution**